p4paul/p4convert/README.md

 ## Documentation

 Documentation is available as a PDF document or in HTML.
-The PDF document `p4convert.pdf` is packaged with each release and the HTML documentation available on our website:
+The HTML documention is packaged with each release under the `docs` directory and [online](https://swarm.workshop.perforce.com/projects/perforce-software-p4convert/view/main/docs/publicsite-generated/index.html).

-* __TBC__

 The markdown file `README.md` (this document) is located in the project's root directory on the Workshop.